 - Paste lists and CSV data in diagram format

 In the Stencils Library, you’ll find four categories of diagram stencils.
 With them, your team can create and improvise any kind of diagram:

-To see examples of all these kinds of diagrams, check out our collection of free, curated Diagrams & Flowst Templates.
+To see examples of all these kinds of diagrams, check out our collection of free, curated Diagrams & Flowchart Templates.
 Use these examples to jump-start your project, understand best-practices, or just to experiment.

-Just like all Moqups stencils, you can add diagram stencils to the page, as objects, by drag and drop or double-click.
+Just like all Moqups stencils, you can add diagram stencils to the page, as objects, by single click or drag and drop.
 And, as with other kinds of objects, you can style them by using the Format Panel.